rezitech/teepee/README.md

 Teepee
 ======

 Teepee is a templating language for JavaScript, ideal for creating websites, webapps, or anything else - quickly.
-Teepee is stable, small, fast, and even lets you control the syntax (and all of this in 745 bytes).
+Teepee is stable, fast, easy, and even lets you control the syntax (and all of this in less than 1KB).

 How to use Teepee